-Cancer was the second biggest cause for deaths globally in 2018 and approximately 9.6 million people died due to this disease i.e. 1 in 6 death globally .
+Cancer was the second biggest cause of deaths globally in 2018 and approximately 9.6 million people died due to this disease i.e. 1 in 6 death globally .

-Up to half global cancer deaths could be avoided by lifestyle choices such as avoidance of tobacco, dietary changes, and immunizations against cancer causing infections.
+Almost, half of the global cancer deaths could be prevented by making lifestyle choices such as avoiding tobacco, dietary changes, and immunizations against cancer-causing infections.

 Cancer Quick Facts